Listen to This Article

 Now that you have data and packaging parameters figured out, it’s time to bring strategy back into the picture.
 Let’s move to the preliminary design process.

-Ideally, your designer understands your desire to create a powerful brand, competitive in crowded marketplaces.
-Hopefully, she has experience with food product branding besides general design skills.
+Ideally, your food packaging designer understands your desire to create a powerful brand in competitive crowded marketplaces.
+Hopefully, she has experience with food product branding with an understanding well beyond general design skills.
 A better idea is to work with a food branding agency where you work with a team rather than a designer.

 Don’t take this decision lightly.
 It can make or break the entire project.
 We’ve written extensively on this topic, so make sure you know what to look for.